irisnet-ai/java-api-client/docs/AiCheckOperationsApi.md

 <a id="checkImage"></a>
 # **checkImage**
-> CheckResult checkImage(configId, url, data, detail, imageEncode)
+> CheckResult checkImage(configId, url, detail, imageEncode, data)

 Check an image with the AI.